Bolivia: Senator Jeanine Anez declares herself interim president | DW | 12.11.2019

 Morales supporters tried to reach the Congress building, shouting: "She must quit."
 They were met by police, who fired tear gas to try to disperse the crowd.

-Morales, who arrived in Mexico City earlier on Tuesday, called her announcement "the most disasterous ... coup in history."
+Morales, who arrived in Mexico City earlier on Tuesday, called her announcement "the most disastrous ... coup in history."

 The former Bolivian president said that the opposition leader "declared herself... interim president without a legislative quorum, surrounded by a group of accomplices and backed by the armed forces and police that repress the people."